-Site Qualification and Training approach led by TransCelerate BioPharma Inc. It is a non-profit organization with a mission to collaborate across the biopharmaceutical research and development community to identify, prioritize, design and facilitate the implementation of solutions to drive efficient, effective and high-quality delivery of new medicines, improving the health of people around the world.
-TransCelerate membership is available to biopharmaceutical research and development organizations who engage in innovative discovery, development and manufacturing of new drugs1.
+Site Qualification and Training approach led by TransCelerate BioPharma Inc. It is a non-profit organization with a mission to collaborate across the biopharmaceutical research and development community to identify, prioritize, design, and facilitate the implementation of solutions to drive efficient, effective, and high-quality delivery of new medicines, improving the health of people around the world.
+TransCelerate membership is available to biopharmaceutical research and development organizations that engage in innovative discovery, development, and manufacturing of new drugs1.

 I would like to highlight the Site Qualification and Training (SQT) initiative.
 Taking into account a number of documents that have to be created, collected and maintained during the trial conduct, clinical trial sites have a lot of work that definitely can be simplified by creating set of document’s templates valid among the Member Companies or throughout the clinical trials’ “world”.
 This initiative is streamlined to standardize the process of clinical site Qualification and Training and involves not only Members Companies, but also Regulatory Authorities (RA) and Clinical Research Organizations (CRO).

-Clinical sites constantly complete a number of documents following different requirement of each company, including operating procedures and it brings additional work and navigate investigator sites focus to routine paper/or electronic documents completion, instead of pure focus on clinical trial itself.
+Clinical sites constantly complete a number of documents following different requirements of each company, including operating procedures and it brings additional work and navigates investigator sites focus to the routine paper/or electronic documents completion, instead of pure focus on clinical trial itself.

 From my experience, I know how important the start-up process is and how complex it can be.
 By simplifying the documents’ processes, we can positively influence the start-up timelines.

-Involved parties are working together to make this period shorter, however, it depends on process organization, country regulations and local legislation, thus defer from country to country.
-One of the criteria to enter the country with new clinical trial or not, can be exactly the length of the start—up period and effectiveness of the document preparation.
-We have to be focused on and develop the components that can be influenced by common efforts, thus the simplification of the documents’ collection process is one of the priority way to improve study start-up timelines.
+Involved parties are working together to make this period shorter, however, it depends on process organization, country regulations, and local legislation, thus defer from country to country.
+One of the criteria to enter the country with a new clinical trial or not can be exactly the length of the start-up period and the effectiveness of the document preparation.
+We have to be focused on and develop the components that can be influenced by common efforts, thus the simplification of the documents’ collection process is one of the priority ways to improve study start-up timelines.

-The following steps are in process of development and implementation in frames of SQT:
+The following steps are in the process of development and implementation in frames of SQT:

-- Trainings for Investigator Sites.
+- Training for Investigator Sites.
 Includes voluntary mutual recognition process of GCP training and EDC system training of the investigator staff and monitors across TransCelerate Member Companies.